thedyingofthelight/AlignmentBenchmarking/README.md

 - SRR26413053

 I first assessed the read qualities for each dataset with FastQC, then created alignments for each with the various tools being tested (BWA & Minimap2).
 I then used Samtools to assess the error rates (mismatches / bases mapped) and % aligned reads.
+All of the alignment scripts together had a combined runtime 14815.865 seconds, or **4.12 hours** (this figure does not include the runtime of any of the Samtools analysis commands after alignment).